alleyinteractive/wp-experimental-features/README.md

 If the flag is not enabled, or if the Experimental Features plugin is not active, then the default value (first parameter, `false` in the example above) will be returned.

+### Toggling Feature Flags in the Admin

+If you navigate to Settings > Experimental Features while logged in to the WordPress admin as an administrator (or a user with the `manage_options` capability) you can turn feature flags on and off via a simple checkbox interface.